 Even, these programs are supporting an ecologically friendly transportation alternative.
 The programs are encouraging people to make use of bicycles for daily chaos and errands nearby like activity classes, work, visit the city or even commuting.

-One of the primary goals of the f bike sharing system is to reduce traffic congestion, especially in large urban areas.
+One of the primary goals of the bicycle sharing system is to reduce traffic congestion, especially in large urban areas.
 A study on Washington, D.C.’s Capital Bikeshare has found that the bike-sharing programs have contributed 3 to 5% reduction in traffic congestion.

 In addition to this, 2017 studies in Shanghai and Beijing have experienced an increase of dockless bike shares, resulting in decreasing in the number of private automobile trips, which are under five kilometers.

 In short, these bike-share programs and services are highly in demand and benefiting the cities and riders in many ways.
 To give you a more clear idea about the growing market, we have shared the bike-sharing market stats.

 Image Source: Statista.com